JasonWeinzierl/simple-chatroom/README.md

 # simple-chatroom
-A simple cli chat room that includes a client and a server.
+A simple cli chat room (localhost only) that includes a client and a server.
 Clients can login or create a new user, send messages, see who is logged in, and logout.
 Server manages the chat room, clients, and message distribution.
 Communication is over TCP using the [net](https://nodejs.org/api/net.html) module of Node.js.

 ## Install